Kamaeleo/Kamaeleo/README.md

 - 👋 Hi, I’m @Kamaeleo
-- 👀 I’m interested in 3D-printing
+- 👀 I’m interested in hacking/3D-printing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning electronics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me kamaeleo@mail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like swiss chocolate!

 <!---
 Kamaeleo/Kamaeleo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.